ninadhulle/blog/angular-app-structure.md

     |__functionality1 (this is root menu item)
     |__functionality2 (this is root menut items)
 ```
 2. Your app-routing.module.ts should only have root level menus.
+This also enables default lazy loading strategy of Angular.

 ```typescript
   const routes: Routes = [{